 While some springs might whine and complain, if you listen closely, your springs have a myriad of ways to tell you something’s wrong.
 Check the garage door balance by pulling on the emergency cord, which causes the door to disengage from the opener, and testing the open/close function by hand.
 This lets you hear any hidden squeaks that might not be audible with the motor working.
 A perfectly functioning garage door will keep the door up even when you lower it just a couple of feet above the ground — if gravity takes over, you may have a problem with the springs.

-Let the Pros Handle This
+Let the Pros Handle Your Garage Door Spring Repair

 The best way to make sure your garage door, springs and all, is in tip-top shape is to let the professionals handle inspections and maintenance checks.
 Call your local garage door experts at Canyon Overhead today for a consultation and to schedule an appointment.